Health care systems by country: Northern Ireland

+Wales

+Healthcare in Wales is mainly provided by the Welsh public health service, NHS Wales.
+NHS Wales provides healthcare to all permanent residents that is free at the point of need and paid for from general taxation.
+Health is a matter that is devolved, and considerable differences are now developing between the public healthcare systems in the different countries of the United Kingdom, collectively the National Health Service (NHS).
+Though the public system dominates healthcare provision, private health care and a wide variety of alternative and complementary treatments are available for those willing to pay.

+Unlike in England, NHS prescriptions are free to everyone registered with a GP in Wales (although those on low incomes, under 18, and under 60 do get prescriptions for free in England).
+Initially administered by the UK Government, since 1999 NHS Wales has been funded and managed by the Welsh Government.

 Oceania

 Australia

-In Australia the current system, known as Medicare, was instituted in 1984.
+In Australia the current system, known as Medicare, was created in 1984.
 It coexists with a private health system.
 All legal permanent residents are entitled to government-paid public hospital care.
 Treatment by private doctors is also paid by the government when the doctor direct bills the Health Department (Bulk Billing).
 Medicare is funded partly by a 1.5% income tax levy (with exceptions for low-income earners), but mostly out of general revenue.
 An additional levy of 1% is imposed on high-income earners without private health insurance.
 There is a means tested 30% subsidy on private health insurance.
 As well as Medicare, there is a separate Pharmaceutical Benefits Scheme under which listing and a government subsidy is dependent on expert evaluation of the comparative cost-effectiveness of new pharmaceuticals.
 In 2005, Australia spent 8.8% of GDP on health care, or US$3,181 per capita.
 Of that, approximately 67% was government expenditure.